odpi/egeria-docs/site/docs/education/tutorials/git-and-git-hub-tutorial/task-downloading-egeria-source.md

 ### Downloading the Egeria Source from GitHub

 The code for Egeria is downloaded from each git repository one at a time.
-The commands shown below create a clone (copy) of the egeria git repositories for your own use.
+The commands shown in each tab below create a clone (copy) of the egeria git repositories for your own use.
 If you want to make a contribution to Egeria, you need to [clone your own fork](/education/tutorials/git-and-git-hub-tutorial/#creating-a-fork-and-a-clone) of a repository rather than the main repository itself.

 === "egeria.git"